eggheads/eggdrop/doc/sphinx_source/using/botnet.rst

 Secure (TLS) Links
 ^^^^^^^^^^^^^^^^^^
 Since Eggdrop 1.8.0, the ability to encrypt bot links using TLS is possible.
 On the hub bot you would prefix the port given in the `listen` command with a +, and when you add the hub bot to the leaf, you would prefix the port used in the `.+bot` command with a +.
 In other words, you would set `listen +5555` in the hub config and use `.+bot hubbot 1.2.3.4 +5555` on the leaf bot.
-These settings are explained in detail in the `TLS botnet documentation. <https://docs.eggheads.org/using/tls.html#botnet>`_
+These settings are explained more thoroughly in the `TLS botnet documentation. <https://docs.eggheads.org/using/tls.html#botnet>`_

 Using botflags